awslabs/aws-for-wordpress/README.txt

 - iTunes explicit: Specifies whether to the Amazon Pollycast contains explicit content.
 - iTunes image: Specifies the icon uploaded for the podcast.
 - iTunes email: Specifies the contact email for the podcast with ITunes.
+- Feed size: Number of items (posts/pages) which will be shown in RSS feed.
+Max value is 1000.
+- Post category: category of posts which will be added to RSS feed.
+If field is empty, all posts will be added.
+You can specify multiple category, separated by comma.
+Example of values: "personal", "personal,business"

 Additional Configuration
 - Bulk update: Specifies whether you want to bulk update all posts to use new plugin settings.The bulk update functionality doesn't use translate functionality of the plugin.